-All behaviour issues should be dealt with by the teacher.
-If the actions of the child need further consequences they should be addressed by the Primary Coordinator.
+All behavior issues should be dealt with by the teacher.
+If the actions of the child need further consequences they should be sent to the Head teacher.

-Medicines
+13. Medicines

 Staff are not qualified to administer medicines of any kind.
 Normally, if a child needs medication then they are too ill for school.
 If in exceptional circumstances medicine is being administered in school then: